I’m kidding, right?

 Okay, two things.

 You do not avoid this by hurrying up.
 I have learned that photography and hurrying up are antithetical.
 You use a hot plate–in the warming oven for a while, so, 170F-190F, thereabouts.
 Not only will it prevent the coagulation, it will force some juices to the top.
-I promise to do better next time.

-As it turns out, if you put a little salt on the greens and vacuum them, they wilt down and release all the water and a bunch of chlorophyll too.
+If you put a little salt on the greens and vacuum them, they wilt down and release all the water and a bunch of chlorophyll too.
 You do that first, and then you open the bag, take the greens out, wrap them in a towel and vacuum again.
 Not only will they do what you want now, they will keep in the fridge indefinitely in this state until you want to use them.
 Don’t ask me why, I don’t know why.

 I learned it from a Greek lady a long time ago who made Spanikopita that way.
 She didn’t vacuum it, she just sprinkled it and came back the next day and squeezed it out.
 Vacuuming gets it done in a matter of minutes.
 So, I did the cream butter emulsion thing, 3 to 1…